aura-automation/aura-automation.github.io/docs/usage.md

 {% highlight bash %}

 $ aura preview
-# => Configuration in Resourcexml files in workdir/DefaultApp/config will be previewed against target environment.
+# => Configuration in Resourcexml files in
+workdir/DefaultApp/config will be previewed against target environment.
 Reports will be generated in resources/reports/<datetime> folder.

 $ aura commit
-# => Configuration in Resourcexml files in workdir/DefaultApp/config will be previewed against target environment.
+# => Configuration in Resourcexml files in
+workdir/DefaultApp/config will be previewed against target environment.
 Reports will be generated in resources/reports/<datetime> folder.
 {% endhighlight %}

+QuickStart package provides dummy configuration that you can compare This will give you a flavour of what to expect when you automate your application configuration and deployment using Aura

 {% highlight bash %}

-QuickStart package provides dummy configuration that you can compare This will give you a flavour of what to expect when you automate your application configuration and deployment using Aura

 $ aura compareFiles
-# =>  Resource xml files in workdir/Default/config and workdir/archive/DefaultApp/config/ are compared
+# =>  Resource xml files in
+workdir/Default/config and workdir/archive/DefaultApp/config/ are compared
 Reports will be generated in resources/reports/<datetime> folder.

+{% endhighlight %}

+QuickStart package PetClinic application that can be used to deploy

+{% highlight bash %}

+$ aura deploy
+# =>  Application will be deployed to the target environment

 {% endhighlight %}